All Episodes

 I led a revolt at my gym to get Fox News on TV, and I'm still being called seven-letter words.

-And I told you this three years ago when I first bought my car.
+And I told you this three years ago when I first bought my car on my license plate because too many libs can't.

 Wait, wait, wait, wait, wait.

-Who's calling you seven letter words?
+Who's calling you seven-letter words?

 Of course it won't.

-But what I had to do to get the people on the parking lot kept nagging me on my license plate.
+But what I had to do to get the people in the parking lot kept nagging me on my license plate, and I told you this once before, in Hebrew, it says Shamran, and Shamran in Hebrew means conservative.

-Conservatives can own Prius.
+Conservatives can own Prius now.

 Now get this.